i-RIC/gui_user_manual/source/04/04/06_raster.rst

    Example of the [Raster Data]

-Currently, Function for edition [Raster Data] is not implemented yet.
+Currently, Function to edit [Raster Data] is not implemented yet.

+.. note:: Importing multiple raster data with time dimension

+   When you import multiple raster data with time dimension, for example rainfall data, the list of time value have to coincide between those data.

+   It is not possible to import data for different time range, or with different time interval, an error message is shown.